equal8888/JSONtool/README.md

 ```

 ### OPTIONAL
-set it as a self running service on system boot (Debian/2015-09-24-raspbian-jessie)
+set it as a self running service on system boot for Raspberry Pi 2 Model B (Debian/2015-09-24-raspbian-jessie)

 install to sd (replace "of=/dev/sdX" to proper location of sd)
 ```sh